repository-settings/app/README.md

 **WARNING:** Note that this app inherently _escalates anyone with `push` permissions to the **admin** role_, since they can push config settings to the `master` branch, which will be synced.
 In a future, we may add restrictions to allow changes to the config file to be merged only by specific people/teams, or those with **admin** access _(via a combination of protected branches, required statuses, and branch restrictions)_.
 Until then, use caution when merging PRs and adding collaborators.

+Until restrictions are added in this app, one way to preserve admin/push permissions is to untilize the [GitHub CodeOwners feature](https://help.github.com/articles/about-codeowners/) to set one or more administrative users as the code owner of the `.github/settings.yml` file, and turn on "require code owner review" for the master branch.
+This does have the side effect of requiring code owner review for the entire branch, but helps preserve permission levels.

 See [docs/deploy.md](docs/deploy.md) if you would like to run your own instance of this plugin.